aloysius-pgast/bittrex-signalr-client/README.md

 Node.js implementation of SignalR protocol tailored for Bittrex exchange

+## Disclaimer

+This is a work in progress mostly meant to be integrated in [Crypto Exchanges Gateway](https://github.com/aloysius-pgast/crypto-exchanges-gateway)

 ## What it does

 * Implement methods for subscribing to tickers & markets (order books & trades)

 * Handle automatic reconnection in (I think !) every possible scenario

 * Handle CloudFare's anti-ddos page using [cloudscaper](https://www.npmjs.com/package/cloudscraper/)

 ## Installation